wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 			  ➍         super().__init__(make, model, year)
 		- -
 		- -
-		- A method is an action that Python can perform on a piece of data. #space
+		- A method is an action that Python can perform on a piece of data. #ñspace
 		- -
 		- -
 		- Construct a list named bicycles which contains the items: